First Home Buyers Grant NSW & Stamp Duty NSW

 You can calculate the amount using the NSW Office of State Revenue calculator.

 When do I need to pay stamp duty?

 Stamp duty will be calculated by your solicitor or conveyancer.
 The final decision on grants and amounts payable ultimately comes down to the Office of State Revenue.

-As the buyer, you must make sure they have enough funds available for the conveyancer or solicitor to pay the stamp duty.
-All this will all be discussed with you before settlement.
+As the buyer, you must make sure you have enough funds available for the conveyancer or solicitor to pay the stamp duty.
+This will all be discussed with you before settlement.

 If you are borrowing money from a bank or through a lender, please check with them that there is enough money available for stamp duty.

 If you’re buying, selling or want to transfer a property, let us help you.
 We offer expert property law and conveyancing across Newcastle, Maitland, Lake Macquarie, Port Stephens, Central Coast and NSW.